Warehouse Management Overview

 Implement these features in different combinations to tailor your warehouse processes for your business.
 Allow for increasing complexity as your company grows and your processes change.

 Overview of different configuration options

 You can configure warehouse features in various ways.
-It's important to options you choose improve your processes without causing overhead.
-The following table gives an overview of typical configurations that are used when dealing with physical goods.
+It's important to choose options that improve your processes without causing overhead.
+The following table gives an overview of typical configurations for dealing with physical goods.

 |Complexity Level||Description||Settings||Bin Code||Example of Inbound Flow||Example of Outbound Flow||Example of Internal Flow|